zhaoyul/aposd-vs-clean-code/README.md

 Your comment to explain this is:

 	// Start with the prime's square here, rather than 3x the prime.
 	// This saves time and is safe because all of the intervening
 	// multiples will be detected by smaller prime numbers.
 As an
 	// example, consider the prime 7: the value in multiples will
 	// start at 49; 21 will be ruled out as a multiple of 3, and
 	// 35 will be ruled out as a multiple of 5, so 49 is the first
 	// multiple that won't be ruled out by a smaller prime.

 The first few times I read this it made no sense to me at all.
 It was just a jumble of numbers.

 I stared at the ceiling, and closed my eyes to visualize.
 I couldn't see it.
-So I went on a long contemplative bike ride during which I realized that the prime multiples of 2 will at one point contain 2*3 and then 2*5.
+So I went on a long contemplative bike ride during which I realized that the prime multiples of 2 will at one point contain 2\*3 and then 2\*5.
 So the `multiples` array will at some point contain multiples of primes *larger* than the prime they represent.  _And it clicked!_

+>I'd suggest changing the example above to use 3 as the prime instead of 2, since multiples of 2 aren't actually considered by the algorithm.

 Suddenly it all made sense.
 I realized that the `multiples` array was the equivalent of the array of booleans we use in the *Sieve of Eratosthenes* -- but with a really interesting twist.
 If you were to do the sieve on a whiteboard, you _could_ erase every number less than the candidate, and only cross out the numbers that were the next multiples of all the previous primes.